Back to home

 • "Three anime-style portrait prompts from this description—keep identity, change line art intensity."

-Prompt Engineering Tips for 2026
+Prompt Engineering Principles

 1. Name the deliverable — "Amazon main image" vs "Instagram story" changes composition defaults.